unibo-spe/spe-slides/content/extra/pps-ci-introduction/_generator.md

 * Some limitations for closed source
 * Academic accounts
 * De-facto standard for open source projects
-* One static website per-project, per-user, and per-organization
+* One static website per project, per user, and per organization
-  * first-class support for Jellyll (a Ruby framework for static website generation)
+  * first-class support for Jekyll (a Ruby framework for static website generation)

 ---